thiilins/dbmanager/README.md

 ## Configuração do Ambiente

-Antes de usar a CLI, configure as variáveis de ambiente no arquivo `.env`.
-Aqui está um exemplo do conteúdo do arquivo `.env`:
+Antes de usar a CLI, configure as variáveis de ambiente no arquivo .env.
+Aqui está um exemplo do conteúdo do arquivo .env:

 ```env
 DB_HOST=''